Do please let us know if you have suggestions for other websites we should link to!

 With 60–80 members, they learn and sing songs which reflect the fight for freedom, human rights and justice around the world.

 A community of singers who meet weekly to sing for the sheer joy of it.
 They meet at the Columcille Centre, Morningside, Edinburgh

 Political choir based in South-east London.
 Their site has words, sheet music and midi files for many of their songs.

 - Velvet Fist

 London-based women’s choir.
+No longer active.

 Edinburgh-based group, open to women of all ages and backgrounds who like or want to learn to sing in a collective group.
 They sing political songs, songs of struggle, peace and freedom as well as Scottish traditional material.
 Democratic decision making.

 - Antiwar songs

 A collection of over 3000 pacifist and antimilitarist songs from all over the world and of any time, based on free contributions by readers and collaborators (commentary largely in Italian).

 Webpage developed by Rich Dunn of the Carson City NV Song Circle.
 Provides links to videos and Wikipedia information on over 250 songs in Rise Up Singing.
 More songs are added each month.
 The You Tube videos are often of classic recordings by Woody Guth